Sunday, October 20, 2019

 The answer to that question is simple, Lawrie and I loved the Mexican culture; plus living on a tropical island, just minutes away from big-city amenities was a bonus.

-We built our home in 2007 and fell in love with turquoise water, the pleasant oceanfront temperatures of between 20 degrees C (70F) and 33 degrees C (95F), the food, and the people.
+We built our home in 2007 and fell in love with the turquoise water, the pleasant oceanfront temperatures of between 20 degrees C (70F) and 33 degrees C (95F), the food, and the people.

 Looking back towards Cancun from Isla.